KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 List of auxiliary files for Fortran 90
 ---------------------------------------

-KPP inline codes or other instructions contained in the following files:
+KPP inline codes or other instructions contained in the following files, as shown in :ref:`table-aux-files`.

+.. _table-aux-files:

-.. table:: Auxiliary files for Fortran90
+.. table:: Table 2: Auxiliary files for Fortran90
    :align: center

    +-----------------------------+--------------------------------------------+